lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 For contrast, we compare these results with what would be obtained by SCHC compressing the original CoAP messages without protecting them with OSCORE.
-To do this, we compress the CoAP mesages according to the SCHC rules in {{Fig-NoOsc-Rules}}.
+To do this, we compress the CoAP messages according to the SCHC rules in {{Fig-NoOsc-Rules}}.

 ~~~~
 Rule ID 1